-The H.A.T. - Air Flow Control
+The H.A.T. - Airflow Control

 Thanks to our proprietary H.A.T.
-(Harmonic Alignment Technology), VWinds Double Reeds is not just another heavily multisampled instrument - you can play articulations yourself just like a live player would, with just a MIDI controller (or even by simply drawing the automation in!).
+(Harmonic Alignment Technology), VWinds Flutes is not just another heavily multi-sampled instrument - you can play articulations yourself just like a live player would, using only a MIDI controller (or even by simply drawing the automation in!).
 There are no complicated keyswitches involved to play staccatos or fast legatos or anything else - it's just a case of playing it live as you think it should sound.

-All you need to do is play a note and adjust the air flow, and that's it!
-Vibrato is automated by default, and this can be customized or even just controlled manually.
+Simply play a note, adjust the air flow, and that's it!
+Vibrato is automated by default, but this can be customized or even just controlled manually.